capless/warrant/README.md

 Included is a Django authentication backend that uses the utility class to handle password verification and fetching of user attributes.

-## Using the CognitoUserPoolAuthBackend
+## Using the CognitoBackend
-1. In your Django project settings file, add the dotted path of `CognitoUserPoolAuthBackend` to your list of `AUTHENTICATION_BACKENDS`.
+1. In your Django project settings file, add the dotted path of `CognitoBackend` to your list of `AUTHENTICATION_BACKENDS`.
 Keep in mind that Django will attempt to authenticate a user using each backend listed, in the order listed until successful.

     ```python
     AUTHENTICATION_BACKENDS = [
-        'cognito.django.backend.CognitoUserPoolAuthBackend',
+        'cognito.django.backend.CognitoBackend',
         ...
     ]
     ```